 Note: Students should contact their State Board of Examiners to determine if any additional work is required for licensure.

-M.A. in Professional Counseling Child and Adolescent Counseling Specialization
+Master of Arts in Professional Counseling with Child and Adolescent Counseling Certificate

 Intro is required only for students with

 less than 12 credit hours in psychology

 or closely related field.